AhmedElsherbini/Nasal_CST_quick_checker/README.md

 ## Installation and Usage

-This tool was tested using different qiime2 (2021.11, 2021.8, and 2020.02) versions.
+This tool was tested using different QIIME 2 (2021.11, 2021.8, and 2020.02) versions.
 However, I suppose it will work with other versions also.
 Of note, it was designed to run on Linux.
 But, it worked also on the terminal of Windows Subsystems Linux (WSL).

 >>> If you are QIIME 2 user